Danielle Spencer (Australian actress): Career

 In March 2012, Spencer was announced as a contestant for season 12 of Dancing with the Stars on the Seven Network in which she placed second.
 Her professional partner was Damian Whitewood.

 In 2015, Danielle Spencer was a member of Australia's judging panel in the 2015 Eurovision Song Contest.

 Spencer is a supporter of her father Don Spencer's charity, the Australian Children's Music Foundation (ACMF), an educational program for underprivileged and Indigenous children in Australia.
 She's supporter of women's cancer programs as the Pink Ribbon Breakfast for breast cancer and The Girls Night.

-On 10 July 2020, Spencer released an album with close friend, producer/songwriter Vince Pizzinga, under duo-name 'Lost Luggage'.
-Their self-titled LP consisted of alternative covers of various '80s classics.
+On 10 July 2020, Spencer released a self-titled album with producer/songwriter Vince Pizzinga, under duo-name Lost Luggage.
+The album consisted of alternative covers of 1980's songs.
 She promoted the release on various platforms, including on Channel 7, and The Kyle and Jackie O Show on KIIS 106.5.

-In November 2024, Spencer released her first new original song in 14 years, titled Regenerate.
-She performed the song for the first time on Channel 7 Australia on 3 December as part of the OzHarvest Charity concert, featuring Conrad Sewell, Daryl Braithwaite, Human Nature and many other Australian artists, with a special appearance by Bob Geldof.
-The media responses to Regenerate were very positive with The Daily Telegraph saying "the reclusive alternative singer-songwriter is back in the pop game” calling the song "epic" and Women In Pop saying "Spencer never conforms to the expected structures of pop music and everything she releases is simply special".
-Spencer announced on social media there will be a new album in 2025.
+Regenerate (2024–2026)

+In November 2024, Spencer released her first new original song in 14 years, titled "Regenerate".
+On 27 March 2026, she released her third solo studio album, Regenerate, her first in 16 years following 2010's Calling All Magicians.

+The album debuted at number 8 on the ARIA Australian Artist Albums Chart for the week of 6 April 2026 and reached number 70 on the overall ARIA Albums Chart.

+The album explores themes of personal growth, self-discovery, ageing and reinvention.
+It incorporates piano-driven songwriting, electronic pop and cinematic arrangements.

+The album received coverage from Australian music publications.
+Women in Pop described its release as "undoubtedly one of 2026's greatest musical moments", while The Hollywood Reporter Australia characterised the project as a creative resurgence and discussed Spencer's development as a songwriter.

+In September 2026, Variety Australia published a feature examining Spencer's return to music following the release of Regenerate.

+Four music videos were released in support of the album: "Regenerate", directed by Adam Kiers; "Hummingbird", directed by Michelle Pitiris, also known as She Is Aphrodite; "Older", directed by Tim Madden; and "Am I There Yet?", directed by Joe Machart.

+The album's promotional campaign included a cover feature in Sellar Magazine, an appearance on the GLOW podcast in conversation with Natalie Bassingthwaighte, and an interview on The Jess Rowe Big Talk Show.

+Spencer also performed new material at the Enmore Theatre and appeared as a headline performer at Sydney Gay and Lesbian Mardi Gras.

+The title track, "Regenerate", was used in a television promotion for The Traitors on Network 10 and Paramount+.
+Spencer also supported the album's release with television appearances, including the OzHarvest charity concert on the Seven Network, The House of Wellness on Seven, and a duet with Delta Goodrem on Christmas with Delta on the Nine Network.